 Also of interest is that Panora has more people living here who work in computers and math than 95% of the places in the US.

-Panora is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Panora is a great place for families with children to consider.
+First of all, many other families with children live here, making Panora a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Panora has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Panora’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Panora citizens is a little higher than the average for US cities and towns: 22.04% of adults in Panora have at least a bachelor's degree.
+The population of Panora overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Panora, 22.04% have at least a bachelor's degree.

 The people who call Panora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Panora residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Panora include German, Irish, English, Swedish, and European.